canro91/canro91.github.io/_posts/2019-09-16-RotatingArray.md

 }
 ```

-### Space complexity
+## Shift an array and Space complexity

-_What is the space complexity of this solution?_ –the interviewer asks.
-Space complexity is a metric to compare the amount of memory required to run an algorithm in relation to the input size.
-If the input gets bigger, how much storage the algorithm requires?
+What is the space complexity of this solution?–the interviewer asks.

+**Space complexity is a metric to compare the amount of memory required to run an algorithm in relation to its input size.
+If the input gets bigger, how much storage the algorithm requires?**

 Since you are using a temporay array, the storage will be proportional to the size of the array.
 So, it's linear!

-_Right!_ –the interviewer replies. _Can you come up with a constant solution?_ –he suggests.
-So, you have to get rid of the temporary array!
+Right!–the interviewer replies.
+Can you come up with a constant solution?–he suggests.

+You have to get rid of the temporary array!
 What if you shift one element at a time and the repeat the process as many times as needed?
 This solution isn't the most performant, but it uses constant space.

-But, this time you have to do it backwards to only temporary keep one element of the array.
+This time you have to shift the array backwards to only keep one element of the array in a temporary variable.

 ```csharp
 static int[] Shift(int[] array, int k)